danielmedeiros52/ZooFoodSaver/README.md

 - Treat the CLI as a thin composition layer; no global state is shared across runs.

 ## Assumptions
-- Delivery keys are well-formed; invalid or empty values are treated as missing and warned.
+- Delivery keys are well-formed; invalid or empty values are warned and forwarded as `missing` so they surface as `UNKNOWN` in the report.
 - Usage and inventory files are syntactically valid as provided.
 - Missing delivered or inventory entries lead to an `UNKNOWN` status in the report.